Sunil-tagore/Computer_Vision-Fundamentals/README.md

 # Computer_Vision-Fundamentals
-This is My Computer Vision 45 days Target Repository To enhance my skills and brush my basics
+This is My Computer Vision 45 days Target Repository To enhance my skills and brush my basics.

-1) Reading Images and videos
+Tasks (Starting from 9/10 of May)